Same-sex marriage in Spain: Reactions

-The bill's passage was met with concern by Catholic authorities, including Pope John Paul II—who warned of a weakening of family values—and his successor Pope Benedict XVI.
+The bill's passage was met with concern by Catholic authorities, including Pope John Paul II—who warned of "a weakening of family values"—and his successor Pope Benedict XVI.
 Cardinal López Trujillo, president of the Pontifical Council for the Family, said the Church was making an urgent call for freedom of conscience for Catholics and appealing to them to resist the law.
 He said every profession linked with implementing same-sex marriages should oppose it, even if it meant losing their jobs.
 Gay rights supporters argued that while the Catholic Church also formally opposed opposite-sex, non-religious marriage, its opposition was not as vocal; for example, the Church did not object to the marriage of Prince Felipe to Letizia Ortiz, who had divorced from a previous civil marriage.
-The church was unable to gather enough support to derail the bill, even though more than 60% of Spaniards identify as members of the Catholic faith.
-Sociologists believe this may be due to the significant increase of liberalism in the realm of individual rights in recent years, where the Church traditionally had most influence, especially on family issues.
+The Church was unable to gather enough support to derail the bill, even though more than 60% of Spaniards identify as members of the Catholic faith.
+Sociologists believed this may be due to a significant increase of cultural liberalism in the realm of individual rights in recent years, where the Church traditionally had most influence, especially on family issues.
 A poll showed that three quarters of Spaniards believed the church hierarchy was out of touch with social reality.
-A complementary explanation might be that the Church's influence on Spaniards declined after the death in 1975 of the dictator, General Francisco Franco, whose regime was closely linked to the Church.
+A complementary explanation might be that the Church's influence on Spaniards declined after the death in 1975 of General Francisco Franco, whose regime was closely linked to the Church.

-Prime Minister Zapatero responded to Church criticism by saying:
+Prime Minister Zapatero responded to church criticism by saying: